openstack-archive/fuel-plugin-xenserver/doc/source/test-plan.rst

    * - Steps
      -
        #.
 Launch the following command on the Fuel Master node: ``fuel-mirror create -G mos -P ubuntu``
        #.
-Create a new environment
+Launch the following command on the Fuel Master node: ``fuel-mirror apply -G mos -P ubuntu -e ENV_ID``, ENV_ID is the id of the deployed cluster
        #.
-Check if MOS repositories has been changed to local
+Check if MOS repositories have been changed to local
        #.
-Deploy the new environment
-       #.
 Run Health Check
    * - Expected Result
+     -
-     - Health Checks are passed.
+       #.
+Health Checks are passed.
+       #.
+MOS repositories have been changed to local
+       #.
+XenServer Fuel plugin doesn't launch any services, so the check of process PID and status can be skipped

 Uninstall of plugin with deployed environment
 ---------------------------------------------